 There are many reasons why a guitarist might wonder if strings have a shelf life.
 Perhaps you have some sets that you held onto for a while and now want to try.
 Or maybe you bought a bunch in bulk and wonder how long they can be stored.
 How long do guitar strings last in package?

-Guitar strings can last a long time, depending on how they are packaged and the environment they are stored in.
+Guitar strings can last in the package for a long time.
+But it depends on how they are packaged and the environment they are stored in.
 If they are kept in a cool, dry location out of direct sunlight, they can last for many years.

-Of course, some materials that can last longer than others.
-In this article, we will help you understand how to store them and the length of time, depending on what you are playing.
+Of course, some materials can last longer than others.
+In this article, we will help you understand how to store them.
+And the length of time, depending on what you are playing.

 Do Guitar Strings Have a Shelf Life?

 The answer to this question is a bit tricky.
 Technically, guitar strings don’t have an expiration date.
-Manufacturers don’t put them on the packages because the strings can last years if stored right.
+Manufacturers don’t put them on the packages because the strings can last years.
+When properly stored, anyway.
 How long they last really depends on the environment.

 If you are looking for a general guideline, most strings can last up to two years if they are stored in a cool, dry place.
-However, this is not always the case.
+Yet, this is not always the case.
 Some materials, like nickel-plated strings, can last a bit longer than that.
-Sets with windings around them can also outlast those that do not, depending on how air can get to the steel underneath.
+Sets with windings around them can also outlast those that do not.
+Depending on if air can get to the steel underneath.